O1sims/NYCDirectors/README.md

 The sources of data used in the article are referenced in the paper.
 In short:

-- The directorate network was constructed from the New York City Directory of Directors, which were published each year from 1902 to 1912.
+- The directorate network was constructed from the New York City Directory of Directors, published annually from 1902 to 1912.
 - Firm valuation was collected from the [New York Times TimesMachine](https://timesmachine.nytimes.com/browser).
-- Bank valuation was collected from the Annual Report of the Superintendent of Banks for each year between 1902 to 1912.
+- Bank valuation was collected from the [Annual Report of the Superintendent of Banks](https://catalog.hathitrust.org/Record/008697578) for each year between 1902 to 1912.
-- Supplementary data on the assets and liabilities of financial institutions was collected from the Annual Report of the Comptroller of the Currency for each year between 1902 to 1912.
+- Supplementary data on the assets and liabilities of financial institutions was collected from the [Annual Report of the Comptroller of the Currency](https://fraser.stlouisfed.org/title/56#section-1900) for each year between 1902 to 1912.

 ## 2 Compiling the article